IX

 4. Learn and practice the skill

-5. Briefly review the benefit and use of the skill
+5. Briefly review the benefits and use of the skill

 6. Complete a practice plan to implement the skill beyond the classroom